The Ultimate Truck Preventative Maintenance Checklist

 Monitor the Coolant System

-Set Up a Truck Preventative Maintenance Schedule
+Set Up a Truck Maintenance Schedule

 Schedule Professional Inspections

-It doesn’t take much for the value of your truck to depreciate, but a professional evaluation can determine if your equipment is safe for use.
-Safety inspections are a vital part of keeping your vehicle compliant with the U.S. Department of Transportation (DOT).
 Be consistent with your check-ups and examine all interior and exterior parts and accessories.
-You should plan an inspection at least once a year, but if you’re seeking the best results, try keeping your own maintenance log and inspecting your equipment regularly.
+You should plan an inspection at least once a year, but if you’re seeking the best results, keep your own maintenance log and inspect your equipment regularly.